vishal2github/noJava/Theoretical_Notes/Variables.md

 ### **Class variable**

-+ Also known as static variables.
++ Also known as **static variables.**

-+ These variables are declared inside the class by using static modifier.
++ These variables are declared inside the class by using static modifier/keyword.

 + These variables are created when class is loaded in memory by JVM via class-loader.

-  + _Remember: A class is loaded only once in the memory during lifecycle of the project._
+  + **Remember:** A class is loaded only once in the memory during lifecycle of the project.

 + Hence, class variable has only single copy in the memory.

-+ Class name is required to access these variables.
++ Class name is required to access class variables.

 + Object reference can also be given to access these variables.

++ Access modifiers named **public, protected, private, final,** and **static** are allowed in class variable.

 <br>